RodAlc24/baup/README.md

 ## Setup

-Before starting to use the utility, you need to setup the auxiliar file.
+Before starting to use the utility, you need to set up the auxiliary file.
 You can create it manually, or run `baup edit` for creating and editing it.

 An example of this file could be: